 Twenty-two years later, he runs an organization with thirty-two staff and programs of its own.
 Nine social workers on staff now.
 He had none when he started.
 "That was a huge relief," he told me.

 Before my leave of absence, I ran into him at Full Belly Deli, right next door to the Freedom Riders National Monument.
-I was afraid of losing the farm.
-He stopped.
-Turned.
-Looked dead at me and took his time: "Don't be afraid to dream."
+Full Belly was full of people for lunch.
+Attorneys, construction workers.
+Sy and his wife were behind the counter making sandwiches.
+I was there with staff.
+I must have said something about the farm.
+That I was afraid we might lose it.
+He looked at me.
+"Don't be afraid to dream."

 Don't be afraid to dream.